Huegoxaga/notes/os/linux.md

 - `ssh-keygen -p` update passphrase, after prompt for entering key file path
 - `ssh-keygen -l` display finger print after prompt for entering key file path
 - `ssh-keygen -R <RemoteIPAddress>` remove all records of known hosts
+- `ssh-keygen -y -f <keyFile>` get the public key content
+  - public key content should be added to the `~/.ssh/authorized_keys` file on the host machine for connection

 ### ssh-copy-id